vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.8.1 =
+* Fixed – Some themes have trouble rendering grid columns
+* Fixed - Comma shows up in category list for the image hover in grid

 = 1.8 =
 * Upgrade – Simpler grid system based on NEAT 2.1 version